-The objective of the program to foster public understanding of the options for dealing with flood hazards and to promote prudent use and management of the nation's flood plains.
+The program's objective is to foster public understanding of the options for dealing with flood hazards and promote prudent use and management of the nation's flood plains.

-Land use adjustments based on proper planning and the employment of techniques for controlling and reducing flood damages provide a rational way to balance the advantages and disadvantages of human settlement on flood plains.
-These adjustments are the key to sound flood plain management.
+Land-use adjustments based on proper planning and employment of techniques for controlling and reducing flood damage provide a rational way to balance the advantages and disadvantages of human settlement on flood plains.
+These adjustments are the key to sound flood-plain management.

 The program's authority stems from Section 206 of the 1960 Flood Control Act (PL 86-645), as amended.

 The FPMS program provides the full range of technical services and planning guidance needed to support effective flood-plain management within the district's civil works boundaries.